- Heaven disarmed

 Thomas Aquinas

-Aquinas on low-power spergism
+Aquinas on low-wattage spergism

 - Nietzsche on the Graeculus histrio